vindicindic/hindus_in_pakistan/README.md

 ----
 ## Get involved

-If you wish to save Pakistani Hindu girls from being abducted and forcibly converted, consider getting involved with Project Chingari.
+1. If you wish to save Pakistani Hindu girls from being abducted and forcibly converted, consider getting involved with Project Chingari.
 You can check the details [here](https://hindupact.org/category/chingari-project/).

+2. To suggest any changes or additions to this dataset, please write to vindicindic@gmail.com